jtheisen/squil/readme.md

     docker pull squiltech/squil

-This pulls the image into a user-wide storage that you can also browse in the the Docker UI.
+This pulls the image into a user-wide storage that you can also browse in the Docker UI.

 Before you then create a container instance from this image, first create an environment variables file defining your database connections.
-The file's name and location doesn't matter and the contents should look like this:
+The file's name and location doesn't matter, and the contents should look like this:

     Connections__0__Name=AdventureWorksLT2017
     Connections__0__LongName=AdventureWorks 2017 Light